SIMSHIFT: A Benchmark for Adapting Neural Surrogates to Distribution Shifts: Dataset Presentation

 \section{Dataset Presentation}

-Our datasets follow three design principles. \begin{enumerate*}[label=(\roman*)] \item Industry relevance: They reflect a practical, real-world simulation use-case.
-The benchmark covers a diverse set of problems, including 2D as well as 3D cases. \item Parametrized conditions: The behavior of all simulations depends on the set of initial parameters only. \item steady state scenarios: We constrain them to time independent problems, in order to avoid additional complexity such as autoregressive error accumulation in neural surrogates \cite{lippe2023pderefiner}. \end{enumerate*}
+Our datasets follow three design principles. \begin{enumerate*}[label=(\roman*)] \item \textbf{Industry relevance:} They reflect practical, real-world simulation use-cases.
+The benchmark covers a diverse set of problems, including 2D as well as 3D cases. \item \textbf{Parametrized conditions:} The behavior of all simulations depends on the set of initial parameters only. \item \textbf{Steady-state scenarios:} We constrain them to time independent problems, being the standard use case in industry.
+Take for example design optimization tasks: most rely on either steady-state or time-averaged solutions rather than detailed transient dynamics.
+This is not just a modeling convenience, but reflects how simulation is integrated into design pipelines: numerical simulations are used to assess candidates by computing scalar objective values.
+This practice is well established various application areas, including thermal systems \citep{simulation_of_thermal_systems}, aerodynamic shape optimization for aircrafts \citep{martins2022aerodynamic_design_optimization}, wind turbine design \citep{martins2022aerodynamic_design_optimization}, and car aerodynamics \citep{Dumas2007Chapter1C}.
+Additionally with this constraint we avoid additional complexities such as autoregressive error accumulation in neural surrogates \citep{lippe2023pderefiner}. \end{enumerate*}